macHimself/LECalc/README.md

 plan to implement:
 - [ ] darkMode adaptation (it started to work / need more tests!)
-- [ ] graphs for functions
+- [ ] NiceToHave: graphs for functions
 - [ ] XCTests for all functions
-- [ ] RegExp for Roman numbers
+- [x] RegExp for Roman numbers (school excercise + chatGPT help)
-- [ ] Way to write line above roman numbers to make more then 3999+ numbers
+- [ ] NiceToHave: Way to write line above roman numbers to make more then 3999+ numbers
-- [ ] Add special font just for representating RomanNumbers
+- [ ] Add special font just for representating RomanNumbers 🟠 (solved by Bold, for now)
+- [ ] Work on macOS UI
+- [ ] Improve iOS UI